-Senior Fellow of the Atlantic Council (former Director of the Carnegie Moscow Center, United States)
+Senior Fellow of the Atlantic Council (former – Director of the Carnegie Moscow Center) (USA)

 Senior Fellow in the Washington office of the Center for Nonproliferation Studies of the Monterey Institute of International Studies, a non-governmental organization devoted to training and policy research in non-proliferation and related international security issues.
 Member of the International Institute for Strategic Studies, the American Association for the Advancement of Slavic Studies, and the Central Eurasia Studies Society, and is a member of the Board of Directors of the U.S-Baltic Foundation.

 February 2001 - August 2003 - Director of the Carnegie Moscow Center, a Russia-based public policy research institution established in 1993 by the Carnegie Endowment for International Peace.
 In that capacity, Mr. Nurick had overall responsibility for the intellectual agenda of the Center's research staff and for day-to-day management of Center operations.